SomenMistri/CITE-seq_with_gdTCR_profiling/vignettes/2_custom_TCR_VDJ_data_processing.md

 ## Instructions
 ### Pre-requisites
 - Ensure the 'raw_data.txt' file (which has been made from the all_contig_annotations.csv file) and 'barcodes.tsv.gz' files exist in the parent directory.
+- Ensure that column name formatting of the 'raw_data.txt' file matches with the provided [template.txt )](/references/template.txt) file.

 ### Execution
 1. Navigate to the directory containing the Cellranger VDJ output.